wentaozhu/adversarial-deep-structural-networks/README.md

 The DDSM-BCRP dataset can be downloaded from https://drive.google.com/a/uci.edu/file/d/0B-7-8LLwONIZU0l2N3hXdU96Y2M/view?usp=sharing

 Please cite our paper as Zhu, Wentao, and Xiaohui Xie.
 "Adversarial deep structural networks for mammographic mass segmentation." arXiv preprint arXiv:1612.05970 (2016).

+If you have any problems, please contact with me wentaozhu1991@gmail.com.